practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 ## The Dining Philosophers Problem

-The [Dining Philosophers][philosophers] problem was formulated by Edgar Djisktra in 1965 to illustrate the kind of issues we can find when multiple processes compete to gain access to exclusive resources.
+The [Dining Philosophers][philosophers] problem was formulated by Edsger Djisktra in 1965 to illustrate the kind of issues we can find when multiple processes compete to gain access to exclusive resources.